Renfroe, Margot power Padres past Dodgers 3-1

 Padres: LHP Joey Lucchesi (6-4, 3.91) has never defeated the Dodgers in four previous starts.
 Last Sunday, he gave up two earned runs over 5 1/3 innings of a no-decision against the St. Louis Cardinals, and has a 3.38 ERA in 10 starts since the beginning of May.

 Dodgers: RHP Ross Stripling (3-2, 3.45) will make his third start since returning to the starting rotation after an injury to LHP Rich Hill.
-He will enter off a pair of no-decisions, but the Dodgers won both games.
 Stripling has a 2.61 ERA against the Padres in 38 career innings.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports